MacNoob/ansible-cloud-deploy/README.md

-## Deploying an application in a docker container to a server in the cloud using ansible
+## Deploying an application in a Docker container to a server in the cloud using Ansible